+18.2 (subsidy-financed)
-Total resources allocated to the Activity

-INTERNAL ELECTRICITY MARKET
+Total resources allocated to the Activity INTERNAL ELECTRICITY MARKET

-Human Resources Financial Resources

-(Full Time Equivalents)13 (EUR)
+Human Resources (Full Time Equivalents)13

-16.9 (subsidy-financed) 3,271,162
+(EUR)

 13 The FTE allocation includes staff working on the deliverables under this activity, as well as a proportional allocation of staff in horizontal activities classified as 'operational' according to the methodology for Agencies job screening ('benchmarking'), in accordance with article 29(3) of the Framework Financial Regulation.
 The new requests for 2022 are counted as 0.5 FTE, on the presumption that staff will be recruited progressively throughout the year.